-In the short 18 months I have been actively engaged at Romemu, it has inspired my spirit and my mind.
+In the time I have been actively engaged at Romemu, it has inspired my spirit and my mind.
 Attending regular Shabbat morning services, I have been elevated and have begun to understand the profound gift of Shabbat and connect with the music of Torah.

 I am currently chief strategy officer of a marketing strategy firm where I assist companies to find meaning and purpose that align with their business.
 Previously, I was the global director of corporate social responsibility based in the New York office of Landor Associates, responsible for the citizenship branding practice, working with a selection of the firm’s Fortune 500 companies.
 I have been a marketing professional for a broad spectrum of corporate and consumer brands in industries ranging from publishing to automotive to technology.
 Before joining Landor, I worked for Hachette Filipacchi and was a principal in the boutique brand consultancy, Doublespace.